Past simple tense

 Online exercises with answers:

-- Three online exercises on regular and irregular verbs, negative forms and questions.
+- Regular and irregular verbs, negative forms and questions (three exercises).

 Grammar rules PDF: